-- (1) These columns consist of threshold, target and maximum annual incentive targets for fiscal year 2022 under the 2022 Incentive Plan.
+- (1) These columns consist of threshold, target and maximum annual incentive targets for fiscal year 2023 under the 2023 Incentive Plan.
 Actual incentive payments are calculated upon achievement of Company performance metrics, with the opportunity for additional increases or decreases of up to 25% of the target based upon individual performance.
 The Threshold, Target and Maximum payments shown in the table above exclude the potential 25% upward/downward adjustment tied to individual performance.
-See "- Summary Compensation Table" above for actual amounts paid. - (2) The columns under "Estimated Future Payouts Under Equity Incentive Plan Awards" represent the PSUs granted in fiscal year 2022 that will vest in 2024 based upon achievement of Company performance metrics.
+See "- Summary Compensation Table" above for actual amounts paid. - (2) The columns under "Estimated Future Payouts Under Equity Incentive Plan Awards" represent the PSUs granted in fiscal year 2023 that will vest in 2025 based upon achievement of Company performance metrics.
 Earned payments may range from 0% to 200% of target based on performance.
-See "- Long Term Equity Compensation" above. - (3) The amounts included in this column reflect the aggregate grant date fair value of stock options, PSUs and RSUs granted to the NEOs in fiscal year 2022, computed in accordance with FASB ASC Topic 718, excluding the effect of any estimated forfeitures.
-Information about the assumptions used to calculate the grant date fair value of such equity awards can be found in Note 14 to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended August 27, 2022. - (4) The grant date fair value of PSUs is reported in the table above at target performance level.
-PSUs vest at the end of the three-year performance period with payouts ranging from 0% to 200% of target.
+See "- Long Term Equity Compensation" above.

+- (3) The amounts included in this column reflect the aggregate grant date fair value of stock options, PSUs and RSUs granted to the NEOs in fiscal year 2023, computed in accordance with FASB ASC Topic 718, excluding the effect of any estimated forfeitures.
+Information about the assumptions used to calculate the grant date fair value of such equity awards can be found in Note 13 to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended August 26, 2023. - (4) The grant date fair value of PSUs is reported in the table above at target performance level.
+PSUs vest at the end of the three-year performance period with payouts ranging from 0% to 200% of target. - (5) Mr. Cunfer's employment with the company ended on November 30, 2022.